 - Performance reviews – 2 years

-- Physical exam results – 1 year after action taken based on physical exams
+- Physical exam results – 1 year after action is taken based on physical exams

 - Drug test results – Most recent year’s report on file for one year